drwscefn/kali-i3-setup/README.md

 ```
 ./install.sh
 ```
 After the script is done reboot and select i3 (top right corner) on the login screen.
-Then open a terminal (`WIN+return`) run `lxappearance`and select ark-dark theme and change the icons to whatever you like (I used papyrus).
+Then open a terminal (hotkey below) run `lxappearance`and select ark-dark theme and change the icons to whatever you like (I used papyrus).

+Added `.bashrc` and `.zshrc` to merge for HTB PwnBox feel.
+Also included `vpnbash.sh` and `vpnsever.sh` which need to be added to /opt/.

 ### Most Important
 | Command               |Description                    |